Regular Transit Windsor fares apply to wheelchair passengers. Companions or assistants are also obliged to pay the regular applicable fare.

 Handi Transit provides service within the boundaries of Windsor and LaSalle, and you must pay taxes in either municipality in order to qualify for service.

-- Wheelchair passengers must have the ability to board, maneuver and alight independently, safely and quickly.
+- Riders using a wheelchair must have the ability to board, maneuver and alight independently, safely and quickly.

 - If assistance is required, the wheelchair passenger must be accompanied by a companion to assume these responsibilities.